tone-row/court.css/README.md

 ## Motivation

 There are 9 ZILLION approaches to styling in modern frontend tooling.
 This is another one.
 It's better and worse than others depending on your needs.
-It's similar to tailwind but <span style="color: green">doesn't need to be compiled</span>.
-It requires <span style="color: red">more runtime memory than tailwind</span> because it convert component props to css custom vars and classes, but <span style="color: green">less memory than CSS-in-JS options</span> like styled-components, because it doesn't need to write styles to the `<head>`.
-It's <span style="color: green">generally smaller</span> than other styling solutions because of how heavily it leverages css custom properties.
+It's similar to tailwind but doesn't need to be compiled.
+It requires more runtime memory than tailwind because it converts component props to classes css custom properties, but less memory than CSS-in-JS options like styled-components, because it doesn't need to write styles to the `<head>`.
+It's generally smaller than other styling solutions because of how heavily it leverages css custom properties.

 Ultimately – I felt this was an interesting idea that represents an interesting middle ground in frontend styling techniques.
 Try it out!
 Use it if it works for you.

 ## Basic Concepts